Vaught-Hemingway Stadium/Hollingsworth Field

 The stadium, known as Hemingway Stadium for much of its existence, began its long historic life in 1915 when students at the University helped in the construction of the first football grandstand at the site of the present field.
 The construction of the stadium and its permanent foundation was a three-year, federally-sponsored project.
 Stadium capacity was originally listed at 24,000.

 During the summer of 1988, the stadium received a major facelift, highlighted by a new press box, new aluminum sideline seating and a club level section for 700 people.
 Renovations continued in the summer of 1990 when lights were added to the stadium.
 A Sony JumboTron scoreboard/message center was added for the 1997 season.

 In 1998, the Guy C. Billups Rebel Club Seating area was completed, placing an upper deck on the east side of Vaught-Hemingway Stadium.
 The addition, which includes a special seating section with an enclosed concession and lounge area, pushed capacity to over 50,000.

-The stadium is named for the late Judge William Hemingway (1869-1937), professor of law and longtime chairman of the University's Committee on Athletics.
+The stadium is named for the late Judge William Hemingway (1869-1937), a professor of law and longtime chairman of the University’s Committee on Athletics.
 On Oct.
 16, 1982, John Howard Vaught saw his name added to the stadium.
 Vaught compiled a 190-61-12 record as head football coach at Ole Miss and brought the Rebels National Championships in 1959, 1960 and 1962.
-At the 1998 season opener vs. Memphis, the field was named in honor of Dr. Jerry Hollingsworth for his continuing generous support to Ole Miss athletics.
+At the 1998 season opener vs. Memphis, the field was named in honor of Dr. Jerry Hollingsworth for his continuing generous support to Ole Miss Athletics.

 TOP CROWDS AT VAUGHT-HEMINGWAY STADIUM